 If you don’t want either of the two variants above, this one might be a perfect fit for you.
-Self-hosted LMS means you own a ready-made structure like a cloud-based LMS and can fully customize it.
+With a self-hosted LMS you own a ready-made structure like a cloud-based LMS and can fully customize it.

 Why self-hosted LMS?

 Customization flexibility.
-Out-of-the-box solutions give no or limited customization opportunities like branding and some basic options.
+Out-of-the-box solutions give no, or only limited, customization opportunities like branding and some basic options.
 With self-hosted LMS you have endless possibilities to make your own product:

 - Mix facilitated sessions with self-directed modules

 - Integrate webinars

-- Create custom automated emails and reporting and many more.
+- Create custom automated emails, reporting and many more.

 Unlimited scalability and storage.
-Your own LMS allows you to put the data wherever you want and toss in additional servers without worrying about hitting a ceiling.
+Your own corporate eLearning management software allows you to put the data wherever you want and toss in additional servers without worrying about hitting a ceiling.

 Data safety.
 You own the database and get direct access to the learner database.
 It means more flexibility and less reliance on a third party.

 Your security standards.
 You can apply as much security as you want, including restricted access to specific IP blocks and 2-factor authentication.

 Lower total cost of ownership.
-Yes, self-hosted LMS requires an initial investment, but it is more cost-efficient than paying forever, potentially spending thousands of dollars monthly as your learning programs grow in popularity.
+Yes, a self-hosted LMS requires an initial investment, but it is more cost-efficient than paying forever, potentially spending thousands of dollars monthly as your learning programs grow in popularity.
 There is no completely free LMS for a small business.
 Even open-source solutions require further investments.